-If children's behaviour is so unsafe that it poses a risk to themselves or others the school has the right to physically intervene as per the Restive Physical Intervention Policy.
+If children's behaviour is so unsafe that it poses a risk to themselves or others the school has the right to physically intervene as per the Restrictive Physical Intervention Policy.

-When staff are unsure about the most effective type of consequence or how to restore trust they should seek advice from another colleague, Inclusion team deputy head, or the Head teacher.
+When staff are unsure about the most effective type of consequence or how to restore trust they should seek advice from another colleague, Inclusion Manager, Deputy Head, or the Head teacher.